wavefrontHQ/opentelemetry-examples/java-example/README.md

        return spanExporter;
       }
   ```
-  As an aside, if we are writing library instrumentation, it is strongly recommended that we provide our users the
+  If you are writing library instrumentation, it is recommended that you provide the users with the
-  ability to inject an instance of ```OpenTelemetry``` into our instrumentation code.
-If this is not possible for some
-  reason, we can fall back to using an instance from the ```GlobalOpenTelemetry``` class.
-Note that we can’t force
+  ability to inject an instance of `OpenTelemetry` into the instrumentation code.
+If this is not possible for some reason, you can fall back on using an instance from the `GlobalOpenTelemetry` class.

-  end-users to configure the global, so this is the most brittle option for library instrumentation.
+  **Note**: You can’t force end-users to configure the global OpenTelemetry class.

 * #### Get a Tracer
-  First, a Tracer must be acquired, which is responsible for creating spans and interacting with the Context.
-A tracer
-  is acquired by using the OpenTelemetry API specifying the name and version of the library instrumenting the
+  The `Tracer` is responsible for creating spans and interacting with the `Context`.
+A `Tracer` needs to be acquired using the OpenTelemetry API.
+You need to specify the name and version of the library that is instrumenting your library or application.
-  instrumented library or application to be monitored.
   ```java
     private static Tracer getTracer() {
         tracer = openTelemetry.getTracer(<my_instrumentation_library_name>, <my_instrumentation_library_version>);
         return tracer;
     }
   ```
-  Note: the ```my_instrumentation_library_name``` and ```my_instrumentation_library_version``` of the tracer are purely
-  informational.
-All Tracers that are created by a single OpenTelemetry instance will interoperate, regardless of name.
+  **Note**: the ```my_instrumentation_library_name``` and ```my_instrumentation_library_version``` of the `Tracer` are purely informational.
+All `Tracers` created by a single OpenTelemetry instance will work together, regardless of the name or version.

 * #### Create a Nested Span, Add an Attribute
-  To create a basic span, we only need to specify the name of the span.
-The start and end time of the span is
-  automatically set by the OpenTelemetry SDK.
-Most of the time, we want to correlate spans for nested operations.
-In
+  To create a basic span, you only need to specify the name of the span.
+The start and end time of the span is automatically set by the OpenTelemetry SDK.
+Most of the time, you need to correlate spans for nested operations.

-  OpenTelemetry spans can be created freely and it’s up to the implementor to annotate them with attributes specific to
-  the represented operation.
-Attributes provide additional context on a span about the specific operation it tracks,
+  In OpenTelemetry spans can be created freely, and it’s up to the implementor to annotate them with attributes specific to the operation. `Attributes` provide additional context on a span and about the specific operation it tracks, such as results or properties of an operations.

-  such as results or operation properties.
-For the ```main``` method to call the ```child``` method, the spans could be
-  manually linked in the following way:
+  The spans can be manually linked for the `main` method to call the `child` method in the following way:

     ```java
       public static void main(String[] args) throws InterruptedException {